Amourspirit/python_libreoffice_oooscript/docs/oooscript/config.rst

 Optional.
 Type: boolean.
 Default: ``true``

-If ``true`` then all docstrings and comments are removed from imported scripts.
+If ``true`` then all doc strings and comments are removed from imported scripts.

 .. _config_args_include_modules: